12 programs. 9 targets. 8 patents. 2 clinical studies.

 Pancreatic lipase Natural · Silibinin Similar to orlistat Started Murcia 2023 Patent granted

-Completed stage Not yet started Bold teal = Novel Chemical Entity FDA = repurposed FDA-approved drug
+Completed stage Not yet started Teal text = Novel Chemical Entity FDA = repurposed FDA-approved drug

 Selected case studies